-Today, new trends fuel social services, helping them to deliver the best outcomes while preparing for tomorrow.
+Today, changes in social services help professionals to deliver the best outcomes while preparing for tomorrow.
 But, agencies need to identify them first.
 Not always visible, they can emerge all at once, taking the social service world by storm.

-So, what are the moving forces that are causing social services to change?
+So, what are the moving forces at hand, the changes in social services?
 And how can agencies take advantage of them to deliver better services for the people they serve?

 According to a recent report, the number of people 65 or older will grow by 135% by 2015.
 As Baby Boomers are getting older, social services are looking for new ways to deliver care to them.
 Meanwhile, the government still struggles to find a solution for the oncoming challenge facing social services and the health care system.

 In response to this trend, agencies providing social care to elder patients will need to expand the types of services they offer.
 Baby Boomers will need social services to grow and change with them, as they move through different stages of needs.
 As people continue to live longer, organizations need to adapt and improve their services.
 They need better funding plans so that they aren’t struggling to make the budget each year.

 The aging population will create the need for more creative financing model.
 One trend that is supposed to change social services is investing in social outcomes.
 Pay-for-results contracts, a funding mechanism that pays social service organizations when results are met, are becoming predominant.
 The idea behind this concept is to encourage outside investments and minimize the need for expensive remediation paid from the taxpayers’ pocket.